 - Managing stress

 - Getting therapeutic massage

-- Taking prescribed medicine when you have an aura
+- Taking prescribed medicine as

 hospital for observation, and diagnostic testing.
 Call your healthcare provider right

 - Stiff neck

 - A migraine is a severe, throbbing type of headache.

 - Nausea and vomiting, lightheadedness, sensitivity to light (photophobia), and other

 - A migraine headache may last from 4 to 72 hours.